Stop or Go? 2026 Weigh Station Rules by State

 In these states, weight is not the deciding factor.
 If your vehicle is being used for commercial purposes, you may be required to enter regardless of size.
 That includes smaller units that might otherwise bypass stations in other states.
 Guessing wrong here can lead to unnecessary violations and delays.

-What’s New at Weigh Stations
+What Is New at Weigh Stations In 2026?

 Technology is reshaping how weigh stations operate, and the difference is noticeable on the road.